Export Control

 What is a ’deemed export’ and how do they take place?

-A deemed export is the release of technology, technical data or source code subject to U.S. export controls to a foreign person (national) in the United States.
-Such release is "deemed" to be an export to the foreign person's most recent country of citizenship or permanent residency.
-An export license may be required prior to such a release.
+A deemed export is the release or transfer of technology, technical data or source code that is subject to U.S. export controls to a foreign person (national) while in the United States.
+Such release or transfer is "deemed" to be an export to the foreign person's most recent country of citizenship or permanent residency.
+The following are hypothetical examples of deemed exports under the ITAR and EAR, which may require an export license approval.

 What is ‘technology’ or ‘technical data’?